 U.S citizens or permanent residents in research doctoral programs

 U.S. domestic institutions

-Prospective applicants are strongly encouraged to contact the Chair of the JSPTPN Steering Committee prior to application preparation and well in advance the due date (see JSPTPN Homepage for contact information).
+Prospective applicants are strongly encouraged to contact the Chair of the JSPTPN Steering Committee prior to application preparation and well in advance of the due date.

-Applicants for the JSPTPN program should submit a letter of intent by April 25 to the Chair of the JSPTPN Steering Committee (see JSPTPN Homepage for contact information).
+Applicants for the JSPTPN program should submit a letter of intent by April 25 to the Chair of the JSPTPN Steering Committee.

 T32 Data Tables: Newly revised research training data tables for use with FY 2016 institutional training grant applications are now available.
 Table formats, instructions, and a completed set of tables with sample data may be found on the NIH website.
 For electronic application submission using the SF424 (R&R) form set, the data tables are to be saved as a single file.
 The List of Data Tables submitted with your application should be the first page of the data tables attachment and will serve as a table of contents for that attachment.

 NOT-OD-15-091 Publication Reporting Instructions for Progress Reports